Managing Your Property Portfolio Tax Efficiently

 There are tax implications of investing in buy-to-let properties.
 At Haggards Crowther, we look after a number of experienced investors and those new to the world of property.
-Whether new or experienced, all need on-going advice regarding their property portfolio as part of their wider investment strategy.
+Whether new or experienced, all need on-going advice regarding their property assets, as part of their wider investment strategy.
 We also help those who are new to investing in property and need guidance on the tax implications.
 Our role varies from guidance and strategic input to calculation and submission of tax returns where property assets from part of the investment income

-Many of the expenses you incur in managing the property can be offset against the income in calculating the profit.
+Many of the expenses you incur in managing your property assets can be offset against the income in calculating the profit.
 We can help guide you through the maze of allowances to ensure that the profit is both correctly calculated and accurately disclosed on your tax return.

 It is also not unheard of for new investment properties to actually make a loss in the first year.
 This can largely be due to the costs of refurbishment or setting up tenancy agreements and engaging professional services.
 Like a profit, a loss should also be disclosed on your tax return as in some cases it can be carried forward to future years and offset against future profits, thereby reducing a future tax liability.

 Our skillset covers many areas of property asset management, including: